lunacookies/vim-rust-syntax-ext/README.md

 ## Features (some of which rust.vim also has)

+*Sorry for the bad/incorrect/inconsistent code in the following screenshots.
+After a while you star to run out of fake code ideas …*

 *Note that features which may require colourscheme support to be differentiated from other highlight groups are marked with an asterisk.*

 vim-rust-syntax-ext highlights function definitions\*: